VedantSupnekar/Hackwest23---GameTracker/README.md

 Introduction:

-For those new to valorant it’s a 5v5, first person shooter game where you play as an agent.
-And it is currently played by over 18M players
+Valorant is a first person shooter game where you play as an agent, with a random map every match.
+It is currently played by over 18M players around the world

-Every agent has their unique abilities
+Every agent has their unique abilities.
 I believe as of now we have 20 valo agents
-The game picks a random map for your team to play and we have about 9 of them I can keep going but I think and hope ive covered enough for the background needed to understand our project.
+I can keep going but I think and hope ive covered enough for the background needed to understand our project.

 Game tracker is a bot on discord which has 5 functionalities as of now and we intend to keep adding more of them.
-We are following an agile development method so each time we add new functionalities/commands we can keep adding them to our bot
+We are following an agile development method so each time we add new functionalities/commands we can keep adding them to our bot.
-We have deployed this bot on GCP so it is available for use to everyone
+We have deployed this bot on the Google Cloud Platform so it is scalable to a large scale

 Commands and their uses:
 /agent - Randomly selects an agent to play with.